About bile duct cancer

 Current treatment regime

-Currently, surgery is the only curative option for these patients; yet the majority of the tumours are inoperable at presentation.
+Currently, surgery is the only curative option for these patients; yet the majority of the tumors are inoperable at presentation.
 Inoperable patients are treated with stenting to keep the bile duct open and with chemotherapy.
 The combination of gemcitabine and cisplatin has shown promising results and has become standard treatment in some regions, but there is still a need for better treatments to increase overall survival and quality of life.

 PCI in the treatment of bile duct cancer